drufball/yosai/_drafts/seige.md

 Mamoru sighed as he knelt down beside Katsumi.
 "How are you feeling?"

-"I feel fine.
+"Fine.
 It's been three months.
 I am ready to leave."

 "Hideyo says you need another week or two.
 Her magic stitched you up, but your body isn't done strengthening the threads.
 Can I take a look?"

-Katsumi nodded and pulled her rough-spun shirt over her head.
+Katsumi nodded and pulled the rough-spun shirt over her head.
 She wore nothing underneath.
 Mamoru took a moment to admire her thickly muscled arms, her powerful shoulders.
 His eyes lingered on her breasts.
 Katsumi watched him as he looked at her.

-He blushed and shifted his gaze to the bandages wrapped around the shapeshifter's midsection.
+He blushed and shifted his gaze to the bandages wrapped around the her midsection.
 "I, uh...
 I need to look at the... can I remove the..."
-He shifted his hands awkwardly, reaching towards the bandages and quickly pulling them away.
+He shifted his hands awkwardly, reaching towards the bandages gingerly.

 Katsumi snorted.
 "Like a frightened deer every time."
 She raised her arms over her head.

-Mamoru set the new bandage on the furs next to him, careful not to contaminate the thick poultice smeared across it.
-He moved closer to Katsumi and untied the knot on the old binding.
+Mamoru set the new bandage on the furs next to him, careful not to touch the thick poultice smeared across it.
+He moved closer to Katsumi and gingerly untied the knot on the old binding.
 His arms wrapped around her waist as he unwound the bandage.
 Her hands rested on his shoulders as he worked, their faces inches apart.
 Their breathing quickened.

-Mamoru finished removing the bandage.
-A fist-sized, angry red scar obscured Katsumi's otherwise well-defined abs.
-Mamoru's fingers rested against scar, still looking into Katsumi's eyes.
+Mamoru finished removing the bandage, revealing a fist-sized, angry red scar that obscured Katsumi's otherwise well-defined abs.
+Mamoru's fingers rested against the scar.
 His hand moved upwards hesitantly, trailing along Katsumi's skin.
 She pulled him towards her.

 Katsumi kissed like she fought.
 She used her strength to move Mamoru where she wanted, pulling his body onto hers.
 Mamoru tensed in surprise as she bit his lip.
 But he quickly adjusted, letting the energy overtake him as well.
-Mamoru grabbed one of Katsumi's hands resting at the back of his neck and pushed it against the wall behind her.
-Lost in the moment, his hand moved faster than he expected, slamming her hand into the wall harder than he intended.
+Mamoru grabbed one of Katsumi's hands and pushed it against the wall behind her.
+Lost in the moment, his hand moved faster than he expected.
 She winced briefly.

 Mamoru pulled back like a man avoiding a blow.
 "Ah, sorry!
 I'm still getting used to--."